unoplat/unoplat-code-confluence/README.md

 ### Status: Alpha
 ### Blockers before user adoption:
-1. Performance issue with per class summary
+1. Performance issue with per class summary [Dspy based pipelines in progress with finetuned data]
 2. Multi agent workflow not exiting due to potential enhancements needed in our crewai implementation.
 3. Moving to cli from tui.
+[DONE]

 ## Tech Stack